tegaguru/smart-brain-app/README.md

 # What's this about
-Just a fun little project that I worked on, after watching a tutorial by Andrei(Big Thanks Sir).
 So yeah, you basically feed it a link to any image(like I mean, any image) and it helps you in detecting if there's a face.

 ## Technologies behind it